Lmpkessels/Lmpkessels/README.md

 **A low-level systems engineer who is passionate about blockchain, computer architecture, operating systems and, algorithms.**

-- I'm currently learning the C++ programming language
+- I'm currently deepening my understanding of the C programming language
 - I'm currently working on a DSA repository in C
+- I'm currently reading and going through the exercises of TLPI and OSTEP
+- I installed Arch to gain a deeper understanding of Linux

 <hr>